You Know the Problem

 What to know

-Lower App Store rating than competitors.
-Some users report interface and stability issues.
-Broad game coverage may come at the expense of depth per game.
+Lowest App Store rating among paid competitors.
+Users report interface and stability issues.
+Breadth may come at the cost of depth per game.

 18 Birdies